 There is no minimum order quantity, but styles are only available in packs of six in predetermined sizes.

-4. FASHIONGO
+4. FashionGo

-FASHIONGO is wholesale fashion marketplace based in the Los Angeles Fashion District.
+FashionGo is a wholesale fashion marketplace based in the Los Angeles Fashion District.
 The platform connects retailers with more than 1,500 womenswear wholesalers and hundreds of kids’ and menswear suppliers.

 Key features

-FASHIONGO Week, an online trade show.
+- FashionGo Week, an online trade show.

-A rewards program lets you earn points for future purchases.
+- A rewards program lets you earn points for future purchases.

-Dropship via your Shopify store using FASHIONGO’s Shopify App.
+- Dropship via your Shopify store using FashionGo’s Shopify App.

 Returns